SamScherer1/SwiftDJITutorials/source/application-development-workflow/workflow-integrate.md

 keywords: [Xcode project integration, import SDK, import framework,  android studio integration, Swift]
 ---

 The examples below import the DJI SDK into a new iOS project using Swift.
 The same steps can be used for integration into an existing application.
+Download the finished product of this tutorial [here](https://github.com/DJI-Mobile-SDK-Tutorials/iOS-ImportAndActivateSDKInXcode-Swift).

 ## Xcode Project Integration